 Since the flip $X\dasharrow X'$ is an isomorphism in a neighborhood of $D$, the linear subspace $\N(D',X')\cong \N(D,X)$ stays one-dimensional.
 Moreover $D'\cdot S'=0$, hence we must have $D'\cdot T>0$.

 Let $\psi\colon X'\to Y'$ be the contraction of $T$.
-Similarly as before, we see that $T\not\subset\N(D',X')$.
+Arguing as in the proof of Lemma \ref{uno}, we see that $T\not\subset\N(D',X')$.
 Since the contraction of $S$ sends $G$ to points, the contraction of $S'$ sends $G'$ to points.
 This implies that every curve in $G'$ has class in the extremal ray $S'$.

 We deduce that $\psi$ is finite on both $D'$ and $G'$.